gammasoft71/xtd/docs/xtd_forms_explanations.md

   2. xtd::forms::control::key_press event : Occurs when a character. space or backspace key is pressed while the control has focus.
   3. xtd::forms::control::key_up event : Occurs when a key is released while the control has focus.

-To handle keyboard events only at the form level and not enable other controls to receive keyboard events, set the key_press_event_args::handled property in your form's key_press event-handling method to true.
+To handle keyboard events only at the form level and not enable other controls to receive keyboard events, set the key_press_event_args::handled property in your form's key_press event-handling method to `true`.
 Certain keys, such as the TAB, RETURN, ESC, and arrow keys are handled by controls automatically.
 To have these keys raise the key_down event, you must override the is_input_key method in each control on your form.
-The code for the override of the is_input_key would need to determine if one of the special keys is pressed and return a value of true.
-Instead of overriding the is_input_key method, you can handle the preview_key_down event and set the is_input_key property to true.
+The code for the override of the is_input_key would need to determine if one of the special keys is pressed and return a value of `true`.
+Instead of overriding the is_input_key method, you can handle the preview_key_down event and set the is_input_key property to `true`.

 The key_press event is not raised by non-character keys other than space and backspace; however, the non-character keys do raise the key_down and key_up events.